 I know what you are thinking.
 Yes, I could have gone over to the group myself, but when people are deep in conversation unaware of your existence, well, I did what any mom would do.
 I moved to the side and started scrolling on my phone.

-I watched as her son walked up and the pair strolled quickly away—and in that moment I understood that circle breaking is harder than it seems.
+I watched as her son walked up and the pair strolled quickly away—and at that moment I understood that circle breaking is harder than it seems.

 It should be easy for me.
 I’m an extrovert who will talk to anyone who will listen, and because I’ve moved around quite a bit, I’ve broken into mom circles in four states.
 I even have little circle-breaking children.